ramandcpu/tableau/part-3/README.md

     - Save your worksheet by clicking on "File" >  "Save" or "Save As" and choose a location to save your Tableau workbook.

-# Pie Chart now
+# Creating a Pie Chart

-Certainly!
-Here are the revised instructions for creating a Pie Chart in Tableau, assuming you are already connected to your data and have joined the tables:

 ### Summary